danhunsaker/golang-github-actions/README.md

 by default).

 ### flags (default: empty)
-Add flags to pass to the check commands. **Be careful with this option if you're running multiple checks, since these flags will be passed to _every_ check command.**
+Add flags to pass to the check commands.
+For a single check, just use the raw flag(s) here, but for multiple checks (including `all`), this should be a JSON object whose keys are the check names, and whose values are the flag(s) for each specific check.
+If you _really_ want to pass a flag to _every_ check, the `all` key is available, but **be careful, as most check commands will fail with unrecognized flags**.
+You can safely omit keys for checks with no flags.
+See the sample workflows below for an example.

 ### ignore-defer (default: `false`)
 By default, `errcheck` marks `defer` statements as problems.
 Of course, sometimes (usually?) you _want_ to `defer` certain logic, say for cleaning up